-- centre set out in Table 5.

-- centres).

-- Address any relevant design guidelines prepared by the Victorian Government or Shire of Melton.

-- Demonstrate an appropriate design response that addresses the Activity Centre objectives and planning and design Guidelines.

-- Explain how the Framework responds to feedback received following consultation with infrastructure agencies including VicRoads and the Department of Transport or landowners within the activity centre.

-- development in the area.

-- reserves and squares.

-- Set out guidelines to positively address environmental sustainability including integrated water management, energy conservation and where appropriate, the vegetation protection objectives in the Toolern Native Vegetation Precinct Plan.

-- Transport.

-- within the activity centre.

-- Set out arrangements for the provision of service areas for deliveries and waste disposal including access for larger vehicles and measures to minimise the impact on the amenity of the activity centre and adjoining neighbourhoods.

-- activity centre.
+- Be generally consistent with the role and function for the activity centre set out in Table 5. - Determine the boundaries of the activity centre. - Address the location and integration of community facilities and services.
+(Note: The Urban Design Framework Plans should seek to provide community facilities within or directly abutting the centres). - Address the whole of the activity centre site. - Address any relevant design guidelines prepared by the Victorian Government or Shire of Melton. - Demonstrate an appropriate design response that addresses the Activity Centre objectives and planning and design Guidelines. - Explain how the Framework responds to feedback received following consultation with infrastructure agencies including VicRoads and the Department of Transport or landowners within the activity centre. - Show how the activity centre relates to existing or approved development in the area. - Show the location of public spaces, including parks, conservation reserves and squares. - Include an overall landscape concept for the activity centre. - Set out guidelines to positively address environmental sustainability including integrated water management, energy conservation and where appropriate, the vegetation protection objectives in the Toolern Native Vegetation Precinct Plan. - Demonstrate how public transport will be integrated within the Activity Centre, developed in consultation with the Department of Transport. - Set out provisions for car parking including the location and design of car parking areas and car parking rates for proposed uses within the activity centre. - Set out design guidelines for the provision of advertising signs. - Set out arrangements for the provision of service areas for deliveries and waste disposal including access for larger vehicles and measures to minimise the impact on the amenity of the activity centre and adjoining neighbourhoods. - Show how opportunities for medium and higher density housing and future commercial expansion can be incorporated into the activity centre.